Last updated on January 21st, 2018

 There is a legitimate 11-month International Sehusei Course by Yoshinkan Aikido Headquarters that awards first-degree black belt certifications.
 Although it takes only 11 months, trainees train four hours for five days every week – often longer.
 That’s an estimate of 880 hours of training – same as someone who trains for two two-hour session each week for 4.5 years.

 How long does it take it get a black belt in BJJ?

-It takes up to ten years to get a black belt in Brazilian Jiu-jitsu, and ranges from 4 to 16 years.
+It takes up to ten years to get a black belt in Brazilian Jiu-jitsu and ranges from 4 to 16 years.
 BJJ requires not only technical proficiency but also verifiable sparring ability.
-Also, mentioned earlier, the grading system and belt significance is different from the regular dan/kyu ranking.
+Also, mentioned earlier, the grading system and belt significance are different from the regular dan/kyu ranking.

 What about Judo – the martial art whose founder came up with the martial arts belt system?
 How long does it take to get a black belt here?

 Similar to Yoshinkan Aikido, it is possible to get a black belt in Judo within a year, graded by the Kodokan in Japan.
 And it is certainly not easy.

 Japanese Jujitsu?
 How long does it take to get a black belt in this style?

 According to Goshin Martial Arts – up to seven years but usually four to five years for shodan (first-degree) black belt.
 A handful gets it in less than four years.

 Again, this just goes to show that it really depends on the dojo.